A Beginner’s Guide to Autophagy, the Real Way to Detox Your Body

 1. Eat a high-fat, low-carb diet

-Whittel stresses the importance of eating fat to activate autophagy.
+Whittel stresses the importance of consuming quality fat to activate autophagy.
 “Fat needs to be the dominant macronutrient in our diets because it’s different from protein.
 Whereas protein can turn into a carb and become a sugar, [fat cannot],” she says.

 2. Go on a protein fast

-Once or twice a week, limit your protein consumption to 15-25 grams a day.
+Once or twice a week, limit your protein consumption to 15g-25g a day.
 This gives your body a full day to recycle proteins, which will help reduce inflammation and cleanse your cells without any muscle loss.
-During this time, while autophagy gets triggered, your body is forced to consume its own proteins and toxins.
-Read more about protein fasting.
+During this time, while autophagy gets triggered, your body is forced to consume its own proteins and toxins, versus incoming amino acids.

 3. Practice intermittent fasting

-Research suggests that fasting increases autophagy.
-How long to fast for autophagy?
+Wondering how long to fast for autophagy?
 In a 2010 study, mice fasted for 24 or 48 hours to promote autophagy.
 It’s not clear how that translates to humans (yet), but we do know that intermittent fasting is associated with weight loss, insulin sensitivity and lower disease risk.
-Learn more about the benefits of intermittent fasting.

-Another reason to hit the gym: in human and rodent studies, exercise has been shown to stimulate autophagy.
+Another reason to hit the gym: In human and rodent studies, alike, exercise has been shown to help with the induction of autophagy.
 In a 2018 study, 12 men completed an eight-week exercise program consisting of continuous state cycling or high-intensity interval cycling for three days per week.
-The researchers concluded that both styles of training supported autophagy, which supports the idea that all movement is good movement.
+The researchers concluded that both styles of training supported autophagy, which backs the idea that all movement is good movement.

 5. Get restorative sleep

 You can reap the benefits of autophagy while you’re asleep too, says Whittel.
-A 2016 rodent study suggests that autophagy follows circadian rhythms, and sleep fragmentation — or short interruptions of sleep — seems to disrupt autophagy.
-Want to feel your best and maybe live longer?
-Learn how to sleep better.
+A 2016 rodent study suggests that autophagy follows circadian rhythms, and sleep fragmentation—or short interruptions of sleep—seems to disrupt autophagy.

 START THE 30 DAY UPGRADE